-The Global CHRO Council brings together selected Global HR Leaders from world’s leading companies across the globe.
+The Global CHRO Council brings together selected Global HR Leaders from world’s leading companies across the globe, with multibillion revenue and presence in at least two continents.
 The Council is self-governed and provides a confidential and vendor-free environment where members are exposed to best practices beyond their sectors, draw on the group’s collective knowledge and collaboratively explore solutions with the aim to improve their own as well as their organisation’s performance.
 Members meet in person twice per year in different continents, and stay connected in-between meetings via virtual sessions.

 The Global business environment has always been complex from a geo-political, social and financial perspective.
 The current shift towards digitisation, automation and AI brings demand for new ways of working, leadership development and building skills for the future.
 It has created expectations and put pressure on Global HR Leaders who have to deal with the complexity and strategic requirements for business success.